 In other words, the game is stacked against you!

 Throw in extra fees for older dogs, rules on pre-existing conditions and you’ll probably need a doctor yourself after learning, “what’s the catch” in the dog insurance industry.

-The average pet typically needs about $4,000 to $7,000 in treatment over their lifetime.
-Be realistic about how much you can actually do for your dog medically, no matter how much you love them.
+Be realistic about how much you can actually do for your dog medically (no matter how much you love them).

 Art of the Doggie Deal